Documentation for CodeGraph’s workflow system – LangGraph-based orchestration of 21 scenario workflows, composite pipelines, and the exec CI/CD tool.

 MultiScenarioState¶

-All workflows share MultiScenarioState, a TypedDict that flows through the LangGraph nodes.
+All workflows share MultiScenarioState, a TypedDict with 21 fields that flows through the LangGraph nodes.

 Location: src/workflow/state.py